aziflaj/vagrant-chef/README.md

 > A cookbook is the fundamental unit of configuration and policy distribution in Chef.
 Each cookbook defines a scenario, such as everything needed to install and configure MySQL, and then it contains all of the components that are required to support that scenario.
 Chef maintains a collection of cookbooks that are important to Chef and are widely used by the Chef community. source: [Chef Supermarket](http://supermarket.chef.io/)

-Also, it will add a `Gemfile.lock` file.

 Then, download the cookbooks:

 ```bash
 $ librarian-chef install
 ```

 This will download the cookbooks.
-Also, it will create a `Cheffile.lock` file.

 Finally, create the virtual machine: